Estabrook Park

-Estabrook Park is a Milwaukee County park in the village of Shorewood, Wisconsin and is home to the 1081 ft WITI TV Tower and the historic Benjamin Church House.
-It was named for Charles E. Estabrook, a distinguished Wisconsin lawyer and politician, and is located on a nearly 125 acre, strip of land between the Milwaukee River and the former Chicago and North Western Railway, now converted into part of the Oak Leaf Trail.
+Estabrook Park is a Milwaukee County park in the village of Shorewood, Wisconsin, United States.
+It is home to the 1081 ft WITI TV Tower and the historic Benjamin Church House.
+It was named for Charles E. Estabrook, a distinguished Wisconsin lawyer and politician, and is located on a nearly 125 acre strip of land between the Milwaukee River and the former Chicago and North Western Railway, now converted into part of the Oak Leaf Trail.

 Amenities

-There are picnic areas, soccer fields, a disc golf course, a softball diamond, a dog park, a beach volleyball court, a skatepark, and the Estabrook Park Beer Garden.
+There are picnic areas, soccer fields, a disc golf course, a softball field, a dog park, a beach volleyball court, a skatepark, and the Estabrook Park Beer Garden.